Student Research Opportunities

 Manuel Gimond’s research interest lies in modeling the thermodynamic processes at the earth/atmosphere interface from a second law of thermodynamics perspective with an emphasis on exergy analysis and emergy synthesis.
 He is particularly interested in quantifying the influence of spatial and temporal scales on such models using GIS.
 While employed at the Kennedy Space Center, Manuel has worked on validating land surface thermodynamic models using data from an extensive network of meteorological and Eddy-Covariance towers.
 Other interests include remote sensing of aquatic systems where Manuel has developed an open source stochastic model that simulates the propagation of light in water bodies.

-Environmental Studies – Assistant Professor Loren McClenachan
+Environmental Studies – Associate Professor Loren McClenachan

 A New England native, Loren first became interested in conservation growing up on an organic farm in southern Vermont.
 Loren was an Environmental Studies major Middlebury College, and continued to work to cross disciplines in her graduate and post-graduate research.
 She is deeply concerned with long-term human impacts on marine species and ecosystems, and in her research, she works to (1) assess and quantify changes in the distribution and abundance of marine species over century-long time scales and (2) determine links between social history and changing marine environments.
 This research crosses the disciplines of marine ecology, conservation biology, and environmental history, and is motivated by the desire to conserve and restore degraded ocean and coastal ecosystems.
 To this end, Loren also aims to establish more accurate baselines for marine species—on which recovery targets can be set—and to understand past human interactions with the sea so that we can more successfully manage marine resources today.
 Loren has worked in tropical marine environments in the Caribbean, Florida Keys, and most recently in the Hawaiian Islands.

-Environmental Studies – Associate Professor Philip Nyhus
+Environmental Studies – Professor Philip Nyhus

 Professor Nyhus’ interdisciplinary research bridges the natural and social sciences to address human interactions with the environment.
 He is particularly interested in the policy dimensions of human-wildlife conflict and endangered species conservation.
 His current research includes developing new tools and processes for biodiversity risk assessment, GIS-based spatial models, and tiger and large mammal conservation in the US and Asia.